Klortiz/cse15l-lab-reports/lab5.md

 The other repositories have similar outputs, showing the specific errors that JUnit threw at their code.
 If there's an error while checking files, the code just finishes cloning and exits, like this:

 ![image](https://user-images.githubusercontent.com/122419405/224594523-8fe18e62-507b-4f92-bab4-19b9ee39dc1c.png)

 I enjoyed this quarter so much!
 Though I felt a little lost towards the end because the pace became faster, and there was more to cover, but lab reports kept me sharp!
-Have a good rest of your quarter;)
+You have a good rest of your quarter;)
+Thanks for everything!

 ![image](https://user-images.githubusercontent.com/122419405/224593274-029edc8c-1a45-481c-a256-07a940bda152.png)